subhadeep-123/Python-Google-Searcher/README.md

 # Python-Google-Searcher
 This tools uses python requests, bs4, sys and webbrowser.
 When a certain parameter is passed it will open first 5 links of the passed parameter in the default browser

-To change the no. of links you want to open, change the value
+To change the no. of links to open,

+    linkToOpen=min(5, len(linkElements))

+Change the numeric value that is given as 5 in the above code.

 How to use? <br />
 1.Open cmd <br />